Destinations, Tennessee, Travel, USA

 On one of our evenings in Memphis, we headed to Overton Park to attend a free soul concert at the Levitt Shell now Overton Park Shell (or simply, The Shell).
 The crowd was pumped for the free show, and there were plenty of food trucks available for folks who got hungry while listening.
 The view and the acoustics were both great, though we wished we had brought a blanket or chair.
 We made do and enjoyed the evening with Memphis locals.
 I highly recommend you find time to do the same!

-Overton Park trail in Memphis
+A trail through Overton Park in Memphis

 A panda in a zoo enclosure